eslamdyab21/AMRs-in-Warehouse-Systems/docs/README.md

 # AMRs-in-Warehouse-Systems
-This repository will is for our graduation project ‫‪AMRs‬‬ ‫‪in‬‬ ‫‪Warehouse‬‬ ‫‪Systems, A team in the Faculty of Engineering, Alexandria university, majored in Electronics and Communication.
+This repository is for our graduation project ‫‪AMRs‬‬ ‫‪in‬‬ ‫‪Warehouse‬‬ ‫‪Systems, A team in the Faculty of Engineering, Alexandria university, majored in Electronics and Communication.
 ![obsidian-nodes](README-images/agmedgpteam.jpg)

 The repository have 5 main branches, main, software, embedded, data and devops. each branch has its corresponding tasks represented in issues.